Fundamentals in computational neuroscience models (NSBV BC2004)

 Course Description:

 Learning Outcomes: Students will learn about and work with several of the foundational computational neuroscience models relating to single neuron and neural network activity.
 Students will be exposed to the mathematical and scientific principles behind those models, and will develop the confidence to pursue a deeper exploration of those topics.
-Specifically, students will learn to:
+Specifically, students will:

 - Identify the scope of a neuroscience model and determine what it can and cannot tell us.